 The Bendigo Independent of 26 October 1911 (and other papers) noted that, during his 1911 trial, Alfred Andrews - 'also known as Croll' - asked the jury to remember 'his wife and child', strongly indicating that he married or at least had a child after being released in 1907 and before being arrested again in 1911 (or perhaps before his first offence, when he was 19).
 There is no obvious Croll/Crowl/Crole marriage from 1897 to 1912.
 The most likely possibility is that the relationship and child were when he went by the name Alfred Andrews.

 A Violet Flora Andrews was born in Carlton to an Alfred Andrews and Rose Gallagher in 1909 (Vic BDM Ref 1536).
 If Rose Gallagher was Stewart Croll/Alfred Andrews' partner, it appears they never married but had a child together.
-As this remains speculation, the details Rose Gallagher and daugher Violet have been moved to this page.
+As this remains speculation, the details of Rose Gallagher and daugher Violet have been moved to this page.

 Stewart Croll's aliases